-A settlement is a place where a community of people live.
-At the beginning of the Bronze Age in Europe, most people lived in small villages or on farms.
-They built houses from materials that could be found nearby, such as wood or stone.
+At the beginning of the Bronze Age, most people lived in small villages or farms.
+They built houses from materials that were found nearby, such as wood or stone.
 Most people in Western Europe lived in small round houses.
-Farmers grew cereal grains such as wheat and barley and kept cattle and other animals.
-Communities began to compete with each other for land and fighting broke out.
-This led to people building large fences surrounding their villages to keep enemies out.
-These were some of the first defensive settlements.
+Communities later began to compete with each other for land and fighting broke out.
+This led to people building fences surrounding their villages to keep enemies out.